Limit your stock's downside risk while preserving its full upside potential

 The traditional tools investors have used to manage single-stock risk are tax-inefficient in that, generally, gains are taxed as short-term capital gains, losses aren’t currently deductible (i.e. they are deferred), and dividends are taxed as ordinary income.
-Protection Funds are tax-efficient; they don’t trigger a constructive sale or constitute a straddle, and therefore any gain is long-term capital gain and any loss is immediately deductible, and dividends remain “qualified” and taxed as long-term capital gain.
+Protection Trusts are tax-efficient; they don’t trigger a constructive sale or constitute a straddle, and therefore any gain is long-term capital gain and any loss is immediately deductible, and dividends remain “qualified” and taxed as long-term capital gain.

 Prudent and Timely Stock Protection

-For investors who don’t wish to, or cannot, sell their highly appreciated shares, Protection Trusts can deliver powerful results.
+For investors who don’t want to, or cannot, sell their highly appreciated shares, Protection Trusts can deliver powerful results.
 First, investors can help protect their accrued stock gains.
 Second, investors are able to defer the capital gains tax (and potentially eliminate it by holding the shares until death to achieve a stepped-up tax-cost-basis).
 Third, investors get to keep all future appreciation and dividends earned on their shares.